60 Second Lemon Law Assessment™

 They expect the client and attorney to divide the funds between themselves, typically per their attorney-client agreement.

-When a manufacturer offers to repurchase a vehicle, they may:
+When a manufacturer offers to repurchase the vehicle, they may:

 This creates a dynamic that many consumers don’t anticipate.